Gem in the English Countryside

 This quintessentially English town will provide the perfect setting for Adam Hart-Davis’s talk on the quintessentially English illustrator Heath Robinson in early December.
 Adam will be talking about his latest book Very Heath Robinson and telling amusing stories about the man Philip Pullman calls The Grand High Celestial Mechanic of Absurdity.
 He will be speaking in St Peter’s Church at 7.45 p.m. on Wednesday 5th December.
 You can book tickets to the event here.

-Unfortunately, due to a sudden illness, Adam Hart-Davis will be unable to give his talk on 5th December as planned.
+Adam Hart-Davis was unable to give his talk on 5th December as originally planned.
 He will now speak on Friday 4th January at 7.45 p.m. in St Peter’s Church.
-We apologize to all ticket holders for the inconvenience.
+He starts off the New Year with a touch of absurdity, offering all kinds of helpful suggestions for making everyday life easier, including how to run the bath and cook breakfast without getting out of bed.
+Ideal for chilly mornings.